 Just five minutes from the city centre is the Forth and Clyde Canal.
 Very much a hidden gem within Glasgow's north neighbourhood, the canal offers the chance for short or long walks along tranquil green corridors.
 Enjoy a stroll as barge boats and bicycles pass by and take the time to spot the wildlife of the city canal, home to kingfishers, beavers and otters.
 For ideas on which wildlife to look out for and for information on canal trails visit the Scottish Canals website.
-Make time to treat yourself to some scrummy food at Ocho, which is based in one of the beautiful Georgian style buildings overlooking the canal - book a table here.

 Enjoy taking pictures of stunning autumnal scenes?
 Check out our article on the Top Instagrammable Spots in Glasgow for inspiration on more picture-perfect locations in the city.

-Article last updated: October 2020
+Article last updated: November 2020